commitizen-tools/commitizen/docs/bump.md

 It will retry the commit if it fails the 1st time.

 Useful to combine with code formatters, like [Prettier](https://prettier.io/).

+### `--major-version-zero`

+A project in its initial development should have a major version zero, and even breaking changes should not bump that major version from zero.
+This command ensures that behavior.

+If `--major-version-zero` is used for projects that have a version number greater than zero it fails.
+If used together with a manual version the command also fails.

+We recommend setting `major_version_zero = true` in your configuration file while a project is in its initial development.
+Remove that configuration using a breaking-change commit to bump your project’s major version to `v1.0.0` once your project has reached maturity.

 ## Avoid raising errors